Skip to main content

 • Genetics ∞ There is also a genetic component to SHBG levels.
 Some individuals may have genetic polymorphisms that predispose them to naturally higher or lower baseline levels of this protein.
 This does not mean one is destined to have problematic levels, but it can be a contributing factor in the overall clinical picture.

 When high SHBG is present, it acts as a bottleneck in your endocrine system.
-You can optimize your diet, perfect your training regimen, and even begin a protocol like (TRT), but if SHBG is elevated, the full benefits of these interventions will be blunted.
+You can optimize your diet, perfect your training regimen, and even begin a hormonal optimization protocol like Testosterone Replacement Therapy (TRT), but if SHBG is elevated, the full benefits of these interventions will be blunted.

 The testosterone you introduce is quickly bound and inactivated, the anabolic signals are muffled, and the metabolic advantages are lost.
 Addressing high SHBG is not just a minor tweak; it is a fundamental step in unlocking your body’s potential and ensuring that your hard work translates into tangible, lasting results.